kubernetes-sigs/kube-storage-version-migrator/USER_GUIDE.md

 migration has completed.
 To check that, run

 ```
-kubectl wait --all --for=condition=Succeeded storageversionmigrations
+kubectl get storageversionmigrations -o=custom-columns=NAME:.spec.resource.resource,STATUS:.status.conditions[0].type
 ```

+and see if the status of all migrations are "SUCCEEDED".